MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 Kubernetes objects of type **secret** are intended to hold sensitive information such as passwords, OAuth tokens, and ssh keys.
 Putting this information in a secret is safer and more flexible than putting it verbatim in a pod definition or in a Docker image.
-Azure Pipelines simplifies the addition of **ImagePullSecrets** to a service account, or setting up of any generic secret, as described below.
+Azure Pipelines simplifies the addition of `ImagePullSecrets` to a service account, or setting up of any generic secret, as described below.

 #### ImagePullSecret

-This YAML example demonstrates the setting up of ImagePullSecrets:
+This YAML example demonstrates the setting up of `ImagePullSecrets`:

 ```YAML
     - task: Kubernetes@1